Codeception/codeception.github.com/docs/modules/Unit.markdown

 #### dontSeeResultEquals

-Checks result of last execution not equal to variable passed.
+Checks that the result of the last execution is not equal to a value.

  * param $value